SOLICITATION POLICY, July 2016

-A. Solicitation shall be defined as any advertisement or promotional effort through any sale of tickets, products, services and giveaways by a commercial or for-profit organization or business.
+A. Solicitation shall be defined as any advertisement or promotional effort through any means of communication or sale of tickets, products, services and giveaways.

-B. Any student, faculty/staff member or non-university affiliate promoting a business or selling items is required to complete a registration form.
-This includes, but is not limited to, businesses.
-An application for this form should be submitted two working days in advance of the visit date.
+B. Any student, faculty/staff member or non-university affiliate promoting a business or selling items is required to obtain a solicitation permit.
+This includes, but is not limited to, businesses, as well as nonprofit and religious organizations.
+An application for this permit should be submitted two working days in advance of the visit date.
 A copy of your picture identification is required with application.
 The solicitor must also provide a detailed description of items being sold, advertised or passed out.
 Items should be submitted to the Event Services office located on the second floor of the Thad Cochran Center, or mailed to 118 College Drive #5067, Hattiesburg, MS 39406-0001.
 This permit should remain with the solicitor at all times.

-C. The cost for the permit in regard to any type of sale shall be 15 percent of the revenue collected per day or a minimum of $75, whichever is greater.
+C. The cost for the permit in regard to any type of sale shall be 15 percent of the revenue collected per day or a minimum of $75.
 In addition, there will be seven percent sales tax if the solicitor does not pay his or her own tax.
-Minimum per day fee is due in full upon arrival.
-Fifteen percent of revenue, if applicable, is due at the end of solicitation.
+Please return to the Event Services office by 4 p.m. at the conclusion of your permit to pay all outstanding fees for your event.

-D. Printed advertisement, materials or wearables shall not contain obscene material as defined by community standards; advertise the sale or use of alcohol, tobacco or illegal drugs; or contain libelous information.
+E. Printed advertisement, materials or wearables shall not contain obscene material as defined by community standards, advertise the sale or use of alcohol, tobacco or illegal drugs, or contain libelous information.
 The university assumes no responsibility for the content, quality or delivery of any product.
 The university only acknowledges and records that this solicitor will be on campus during the requested dates.

-E. Solicitation is not allowed during dead days, which begins nine days prior to graduation, nor during home football game weekends.
+F. Solicitation is not allowed during “Dead Days”, which begins nine days prior to graduation, or during home football game weekends.

-G. If reservations for sales are not cancelled within 24 hours of the date reserved, or if monies owed are not paid on the reservation date, a $75 fee will be assessed before any future reservations are allowed.
+H. If reservations for solicitation are not cancelled within 24 hours of the date reserved, or if monies owed are not paid on the reservation date, a $75 fee will be assessed before any future reservations are allowed.
 Three no-shows in an academic year will result in revoked privileges for a solicitation permit.

-H. Door-to-door or pedestrian solicitation is not allowed anywhere on campus.
-Solicitation will be allowed in designated areas in the Thad Cochran Center, R.C.
-Cook Union, Shoemaker Square, the Library Plazas and other areas designated by the director of the Union and Programs.
+I. Door-to-door or pedestrian solicitation is not allowed anywhere on campus.
+Solicitation will be allowed in the Thad Cochran Center, R.C.
+Cook University Union, Shoemaker Square, the Library Plazas and other areas designated by the director of the Union and Programs department.

-M. Solicitors are subject to the rules and regulations of the university and the laws of the state of Mississippi.
+N. Solicitors are subject to the rules and regulations of the university and the laws of the State of Mississippi.
 A permit may be suspended or canceled by the Union and Programs director for just cause.
 Noncompliance with any of the provisions of these guidelines shall constitute a violation.
 Appropriate legal action may be taken against individuals and non-university affiliates refusing to comply with regulations.

 O. The following guidelines governing on-campus political activities must be followed:

-4. Political activities, including speakers, must follow general university policies governing speakers, demonstrations, protests or similar activities, as outlined in the Free Speech, Demonstration and Protest Policy.
+5. Political activities, including speakers, must follow general university policies governing speakers, demonstrations, protests or similar activities, as outlined in the Free Speech and Assembly policy.